Massimiliano Gioni

-Massimiliano Gioni (born 1973) is an Italian curator and contemporary art critic based in New York City, and Artistic Director at the New Museum.
-He is the Artistic Director of the Nicola Trussardi Foundation in Milan as well as the Artistic Director of the Beatrice Trussardi Foundation.
+Massimiliano Gioni (born 1973) is an Italian curator and contemporary art critic based in New York City, and artistic director at the New Museum.
+He is the artistic director of the Nicola Trussardi Foundation in Milan as well as the artistic director of the Beatrice Trussardi Foundation.
 Gioni was the curator of the 55th Venice Biennale in 2013.

 Early life and education

-Massimiliano Gioni was born in Busto Arsizio, Italy in 1973, the youngest of three siblings.
+Massimiliano Gioni was born in Busto Arsizio, Italy, in 1973, the youngest of three siblings.
 At 15 he won a full scholarship from the United World Colleges and moved to complete his high school studies at the Pearson College UWC in Vancouver Island, Canada.

-He graduated in Disciplines of the Arts, Music, and Cinema from the Faculty of Literature and Philosophy at the Università di Bologna, Italy.
+He graduated in Disciplines of the Arts, Music, and Cinema from the Faculty of Literature and Philosophy at the University of Bologna, Italy.

-In interviews, Gioni has stated that he first came into contact with contemporary art at the age of 13, after reading Lucy Lippard’s book, Pop Art.
+In interviews, Gioni has stated that he first came into contact with contemporary art at the age of 13, after reading Lucy Lippard's book, Pop Art.

 Career

 Working as a translator and editor while at university, in 1996 Gioni founded Trax, one of the first Italian digital art and culture magazines, which published writings by, among others, Tracey Emin, Gilbert and George, W.J.
-Mitchell, Hans Ulrich Obrist, Chris Ofili, Matthew Slotover.
-Rirkrit Tiravanija, Kara Walker, David Foster Wallace, Edmund White, among others.
+Mitchell, Hans Ulrich Obrist, Chris Ofili, Matthew Slotover, Rirkrit Tiravanija, Kara Walker, David Foster Wallace, Edmund White.